 In 1948, in the third edition of his popular book Liberty in the Modern State, Laski’s thoughts returned to such international arrangements that would be needed for a new world order to succeed.
 Little would be gained in the short term ‘by thinking in terms of territorial federation - of a United States of Europe, of a Federated Western Europe, and so forth’.
 The notion of independence and equality of states was, he went on, a harmful, juristic fiction which obscured the realities that needed to be addressed.
 Hence, functional federation would be the best means to make liberty possible for the many.
 It was ‘through supra-national planning, in fields like electrical power, or transport, an integrated economy of coal and steel, that we can best hope to attain this end’.
 ‘Certain functions of government’, he stressed, ‘are so clearly international in character that we cannot rely upon the co-operation of so-called “independent and equal” sovereign states to achieve the cosmopolitan law-making that has become essential’.
 Such planning could not be left in private hands; therefore ‘within safeguards approved by the United Nations Organization’, it was ‘essential to give the authorities charged with the application of such plans, the effective governmental authority to implement them’.

 In a lecture for the Fabian Society in December 1948.
 Laski spelled out his vision of the new world order necessary for the achievement of genuine post-war progress.
 Published the following year as the pamphlet Socialism as Internationalism, the lecture drew attention to the difficulties that would be faced in any attempt to build the new socialist order.
+Adopting Schmitter’s neofunctionalist terms, one may suggest that for Laski, functions would need to be dealt with at various levels of integration.
+The lower level of neofunctionalism bore similarities to his concern for where best to produce particular goods.
+Scope was important to him in that, as we have seen, he considered that bilateral agreements would gradually develop into multilateral ones.
+He also envisaged functions to be administered at the supranational level.
+The equivalent of the key neofunctionalist feature of spillover is less prominent in his work.
+Nevertheless, that he conceived of something like that feature can be discerned from a passage in Socialism as Internationalism:

+As recovery comes, the interrelations built by functional federalism may lead to currency and banking measures which assume an increasingly international character.
+It is already clear that common defence policies are inescapable.
+No small country can hope to defend itself.
+And if I am right the international functions of the trade union movement are going to become more important than ever before.… Gradually, and, no doubt, painfully, the nation state will, for economic purposes, become part of a functional international order, planned consciously in each of its elements for greater production.

 Laski’s brief deliberations were innovative and his critique of federalism incisive.
 He focused on the argument which, having recently gained significant popularity, insisted that the road to socialist internationalism would involve federalism, for example a United States of Europe.
 All such schemes for federal union raised, without solving, he insisted in a sentence which anticipated issues bearing affinities to some of those of the European Union in the second decade of the twentieth century,